Rudolfevergarden/my-CEHv11-notes/module-1.md

 - **Hacker warfare**
 Can vary from the shutdown of systems, data error, theft of information, theft of service, false messaging, system monitering, access to data, logic bomb, virus etc.
 - **Economic warfare**
+Affects the economy of a business or nation by blocking the flow of information.
+- **Cyberwarfare**
+Instead of harming the system, takes over the system while maintaining the perception that it is operating correctly.

 ## Cyber Kill Chain Methodology